 Advanced Spanish I - AS.210.311

-Pre-College students & Undergraduate students May 30 - June 30 Online
+Pre-College students & Undergraduate students May 28 - June 28 Online

 3 Credits Status: Open Save this Course View Saved Courses

 This course is a comprehensive study of the Spanish language focused on the continuing development of students’ communicative abilities and their knowledge of Hispanic cultures.
 Students will expand their use of basic structures of Spanish with a special emphasis on more difficult grammatical and vocabulary aspects, and further improve both their oral and written skills.
-Students will sharper their critical thinking skills and listening abilities utilizing movies and written texts.
+Students will sharpen their critical thinking skills and listening abilities utilizing movies and written texts.
 This course combines an extensive use of an online component with class participation and three exams.
 Upon successful completion of this course, students will have acquired extended complex language tools that facilitate proficiency in Spanish and its use in various professional contexts.
 There is no final exam.
 May not be taken satisfactory/unsatisfactory.
 No new enrollments permitted after the third class session.

-Prerequisite: AS.210.212 (Spanish Elements II) or appropriate webcape score.
+Prerequisite: AS.210.212 (Spanish Elements II) or appropriate Spanish placement exam score.

 This online course is primarily delivered asynchronously; however, your instructor may schedule live interactions as well.
 Please refer to your syllabus for these opportunities and for important course deadlines.